-Cybersecurity attacks are becoming more and more prevalent.
-While the Colonial Pipeline was probably the most known one this quarter, it was definitely not the only one.
+Cyberattacks are becoming more and more prevalent.
+While the Colonial Pipeline was probably the most talked about attack this quarter, it was definitely not the only one.
 Hundreds of recorded incidents in the past quarter have put organizations at risk.
 These include malware injection, phishing, and more, and have affected organizations worldwide.
-Here are four of the most significant breaches in the past quarter, and how zero trust security could have helped prevent them or mitigate the risks.
+Here are four of the most significant breaches of the past quarter, and how zero trust security could have helped prevent them or mitigate the risks.

 Colonial Pipeline is one of the largest pipeline operators in the US, providing ~45% of the fuel for the US east coast.
 In May 2021, its billing system was attacked and the company shut down operations completely.
 Within a few hours, the company paid 75 bitcoins (~4.4 million dollars) to the hackers.
 As a result of the attack and the six-day shutdown, numerous fuel shortages were experienced, flights were rescheduled and fuel prices rose.

 With zero trust, Colonial Pipeline would not have to shutdown to contain the attack.
 Zero trust cloaks the network from attackers.
 Therefore, it would have prevented the attackers from finding and accessing the valuable, operation core systems.
 Even if the attackers would have been able to find the crown jewels, ongoing device and user authentication would have prevented access in any case.

 Attackers gained access to users’ driver license numbers by identifying with their names and addresses.
 In other words, they used PII to gain access to more PII.
 This was done with automated malicious bots.